di-dimitrov/SEMEVAL-2021-task6-corpus/README.md

 }
 ```
 #### Subtask 2:
-An object of the json has the following format:
+An object of the JSON has the following format:
 ```
 {
   id -> identifier of the example,